LF:aVLBI0222c Medical Biology II - pract. - Course Information

 In the case of 4 or more unexcused absences, the course-unit credit is not awarded.

 - Follow-Up Courses

 - Further comments (probably available only in Czech)

 Information on the extent and intensity of the course: 45.

 - Teacher's information

 What to bring to each practice: printed protocol for the respective practice, your own writing materials.
-Download the protocol for each practice from the Study materials or Interactive syllabus in the IS, and study it in advance.
-Lab shoes, lab coats, and disposable gloves are not required, but for the tasks with staining, lab coats are recommended.
+Download the protocol for each practice from the Study materials in the IS, and study it in advance.
+Lab shoes required, lab coats and disposable gloves are not required, but for the tasks with staining lab coats are recommended.

-Substitution of practices: In exceptional cases (illness, appointment at the doctor’s or foreign policy, 1 or 2 times per semester as maximum), students can arrange a substitution with another group.
-To arrange a substitution, write an e-mail to the course contact person at least 24 hours before your planned substitution and specify the group (date and time) you would like to attend instead (see Interactive syllabus - Instructions for the course - Timetable).
+Substitution of practices: In exceptional cases (illness, appointment at the doctor’s or foreign policy, 1 or 2 times per semester as maximum) students can arrange a substitution with another group.
+To arrange a substitution, write an e-mail to the contact person of the course at least 24 hours before your planned substitution and specify the group (date and time) you would like to attend instead.
 Substitution is only possible on the same teaching week.
 When the capacity of the group you intended to substitute with is fully used, the substitution does not need to be approved.
 Repeated substitution with other groups is not allowed.